g2r4i6e8/movie-lines/README.md

 **Movie Lines** is a media art project representing  movie timeline in its unique colours on a high-quality poster.

-Each image represents an unique fingerprint of the movie generated with the power of big data and computer science.
+Each image represents an unique fingerprint of the movie generated with the power of Open CV.

 It consists of almost 2000 lines where each line stands for a few frames extracted from a movie at regular intervals and aggregated by mean color.